SpinalHDL/SpinalDoc/spinal/examples/jtag.md

 This page is not about explaining how work the JTAG interface, a good tutorial could be find [there](http://www.fpga4fun.com/JTAG.html)

 The goal of this page is to show the implementation of a JTAG TAP (a slave) by a none conventional way.<br>
-One big difference between commonly used HDL and Spinal, is the fact that Spinal allow you to generate/build your design.
-It's very different than describing it.
+One big difference between commonly used HDL and Spinal, is the fact that Spinal allow you to define hardware generators/builders.
+It's very different than describing hardware.
-Let's take a look into the example bellow because the difference between generate/build/describing could seem "playing with word" but it's not.
+Let's take a look into the example bellow because the difference between generate/build/describing could seem "playing with word" or could be interpreted differently.

 The example bellow is a JTAG TAP which allow the JTAG master to read `switchs`/`keys` inputs and write `leds` outputs.
-This TAP could also be recognised by a master by using the UID 0x87654321.
+This TAP could also be recognized by a master by using the UID 0x87654321.

 ```scala
 class SimpleJtagTap extends Component {